emmajanedrews/base-template/_posts/2017-06-23-how-to-navigate-our-market-as-a-move-up-buyer.md

 {% include youtube.html %}

-You might notice something a little bit different about me today—for the first time in two years, I shaved my beard.
-I felt like I needed a fresh start for the summer, and the idea of a fresh start reminded me of a lot of clients I’ve been working with lately, who are move-up buyers.
+Some of the clients I’ve been working with lately are what you call "move-up buyers."
 Who are move-up buyers?
 What are they trying to achieve?

 **Move-up buyers are often living in their first home and are hitting a point where they need a little bit more space** or have different family goals.
 Hence, they’re seeking a fresh start and a new home.
 When I meet with these buyers, I’ll ask them a few important questions, such as: